-Note If you are using a RIS server as the source of the software, make sure your system is registered as a client of the RIS server, then enter a command similar to the following:
+If you are using a RIS server as the source of the software, make sure your system is registered as a client of the RIS server, then enter a command similar to the following: # set1d -1 ris server name:

-The setld utility displays a numbered list of software subset descriptions and prompts you to enter the number of the software subsets you want to install.
+5. The setld utility displays a numbered list of software subset descriptions and prompts you to enter the number of the software subsets you want to install.